saleandro/songkick-wp-plugin/readme.txt

 = Requirements =

-*   You'll need a Songkick API key.
+*   This plugin uses a non-commercial Songkick API key.
+If you have a commercial website, you’ll need your own Songkick API key.
+Please read through [Songkick’s API terms of use](http://www.songkick.com/developer/api-terms-of-use).
 Apply for a key here: [Songkick API docs](http://www.songkick.com/developer)
 *   This plugin requires PHP 5

 = Settings =

-Go to the Settings page to configure the plugin.
+Go to the Settings page to configure default options for the plugin.
+You can also specify your settings under Plugins/Widget or via shortcode options.

 *   For a user, simply put your username in the admin interface.
 *   For an artist, you should use the artist’s Songkick id, as shown in the url for your artist page.
 For example, the url "http://www.songkick.com/artists/123-your-name" has the id "123".
 *   The same goes for metro areas: "http://www.songkick.com/metro_areas/123-city-name" has the id "123".
 *   And venues: "http://www.songkick.com/venues/123-venue-name" has the id "123".

 = Widget =

-After configuring the plugin, go to the admin Widgets page and simply drag the widget into a sidebar.
+Go to the admin Widgets page and simply drag the widget into a sidebar and configure it.

 = Shortcode =

-After configuring the plugin, add the shortcode [songkick_concerts_and_festivals] in the content of any blog post.
+Add the shortcode [songkick_concerts_and_festivals] in the content of any blog post.

 When using a shortcode, you can set which artist, venue, metro area, or user you want to display events for, allowing you to show events for different entities: